Follow the Tunnel to Lake Michigan Glory at Tunnel Park

 - Barrier free facilities

-Like a dune climb with panoramic views of Lake Michigan.
-Or the sandy beaches.
+You’ll love the dune climb with panoramic views of Lake Michigan.
+And tons of sandy beach.

 Tips for Your Trip from Other Parents